sandyddinh/daily-journal/README.md

    { ...
      feelings: ['happy', 'excited', 'joy']}

 However, I could not figure out how to reference each input box and add it to the array.
-After realizing I was spending too much time trying to get this to work, I had to pivot my idea to use one input box per topic.
+After realizing I was spending too much time trying to get this to work, I had to pivot my idea to use one input box per section.